kiking0501/MathDowsers-ARQMath/README.md

 The given ARQMath task topics is a collection of mathematical questions from MathStackExchange with ``title``, ``question body``, and ``tags``.
 However, the search engine requires keywords and formulas as formal search queries for retrieval tasks.
 MathDowsers created the formal search queries with the following files:

 - ``query_prepro.py``: with pre-processing functions to convert and clean the given task topic files into json files.
 - ``query_filters.py``: with helper functions that create and read list of stopwords and "mathy" words for keyword selection.
 - ``query_model.py`` : with rule-based models to generate search queries.
 - ``query_postpro.py``: with post-processing functions to print or analyze the generated search queries.

 See descriptions in each file for more information.

 ## Changes

+*2022-10-29*: Update demo with ARQMath-3 runs

 *2022-03-18*: Freeze ARQMath-2 version (add git tag)